 - How do we break those down into bite-sized pieces that can be developed?

-Determine why there is a behavior issue or skill gap.
+Determine why there is a behaviour issue or skill gap.
 Really dive in to understand why they are not performing to expectations now.
-Ask questions like,
+Ask questions like:

 - Why are they not performing this function now?